xiaochunma/mxc19912008.github.io/_posts/2016-11-02-Titanic-Survivor.markdown

 </pre>
 <a name="2"> </a>
 <h5>2.
 Visualization to show who are survivors </h5>

+<a href="#top" target="_self">Back to top</a>
-To better explain those who have bigger chances to survive, I made these pictures.
+To better explain those who have bigger chances to survive, I made these pictures with Tableau.
 <img src="\images\Sex.jpg">
 <b>Interms of sexuality, most females survived while most males did not make it.</b>  ,
 <img src="\images\Age.jpg">